-There is a clear division of responsibilities between the EDs and Non-Executive Directors ("NEDs") of the Board.
-The EDs are responsible for the implementation of the Board's decisions and policies, overseeing day-to-day management and coordination of business and strategic decisions.
+There is clear division of responsibilities between the EDs and Non- Executive Directors ("NEDs") of the Board.
+The EDs are responsible for the implementation of the Board's decisions and policies, overseeing of day-to-day management and coordination of business and strategic decisions.
 The NEDs play a significant role in bringing objectivity and scrutiny to the Board's deliberations and decision-making.
 The EDs, Mr. Yeap Kong Chean and Madam Tan Hoay Leng, primarily are responsible for the implementation of the Board's policies and decisions and keep the Board informed of the overall operations of the Group.
-The presence of the existing Independent and Non-Independent NEDs, are of sufficient calibre and experience to bring objectivity, balance and independent judgements to the Board's decision.

-In addition to statutory and fiduciary duties, the Board leads in decision making and retains ultimate control in the determining of the Group's strategies and policies over business directions and development.

-The principal focus of the Board includes the following:

-- steering business directions; - reviewing and adopting strategic plans for the Group; - overseeing the Group's business operations and financial performance; - approval of annual and quarterly results, budgets and long-term business plans; - identifying major risks and the implementation of appropriate risk management and mitigation measures; - reviewing the adequacy and integrity of the Group's internal control system; - reviewing action plans implemented by the Management to achieve targets; and - ensuring compliance with applicable laws, rules and regulations.

-The Board has entrusted the Nominating Committee ("NC") with the responsibility to give full consideration to succession planning for Directors in the course of its works, taking into account the challenges and opportunities facing by the Company and what skills and expertise are therefore needed on the Board in the future.
+The presence of existing INEDs, are of sufficient calibre and experience to bring objectivity, balance and independent judgements to the Board's decision.
+In addition to statutory and fiduciary duties, the Board leads in decision- making and retains ultimate control in determining of the Group's strategies and policies over business directions and development.
+The principal focus of the Board includes the following: - steering business directions; reviewing and adopting strategic plans for the Group; overseeing the Group's business operations and financial performance; approval of annual and quarterly results, budgets and long-term business plans; identifying major risks and the implementation of appropriate risk management and mitigation measures; reviewing the adequacy and integrity of the Group's internal control system; reviewing action plans implemented by the Management to achieve targets; and ensuring compliance with applicable laws, rules and regulations.
+The Board has entrusted the Nominating Committee ("NC") with the responsibility to give full consideration to succession planning for Directors in the course of its works, taking into account the challenges and opportunities faced by the Company and what skills and expertise are therefore needed on the Board in the future.
 The Board has also entrusted the EDs with the responsibility to review candidates and compensation packages for key management positions.
 The Group believes in, and emphasises, the importance of communication among shareholders, stakeholders and the Company.
 Adequate communication generates and builds public confidence towards the Company.
-The Board endeavours to ensure that annual reports, quarterly results, press releases and announcements are released on a timely basis as a means of disseminating information about the Group's business activities and financial performance.
+The Board endeavours to ensure that annual reports, quarterly results, press releases and announcements are released on timely basis as a means of disseminating information of the Group's business activities and financial performance.
 The Board is ultimately responsible for the adequacy and integrity of the Group's internal control system.
-The Board ensures that there is a sound framework of reporting on internal control and regulatory compliance.
-Details relating to the internal control system and review of effectiveness are available in the Statement of Risk Management and Internal Control as set out in the Annual Report 2022 of the Company.
+The Board ensures that there is a

+sound framework of reporting on internal controls and regulatory compliance.
+Details relating to the internal control system and review of effectiveness are available in the Statement of Risk Management and Internal Control as set out in the Annual Report 2023 of the Company.

 Explanation for :

 departure

-Large companies are requi ı red to complete the columns below.
+Large companies are requi red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns b ·

 to complete the columns b elow.

 Measure :

 Timeframe :